elastic/ecs/USAGE.md

 ```
 $ python scripts/generator.py --include ../myproject/ecs/custom-fields/
+$ python scripts/generator.py --include ../myproject/ecs/custom-fields/ ../myproject/ecs/more-custom-fields/
+$ python scripts/generator.py --include ../myproject/ecs/custom-fields/myprefix*.yml
+$ python scripts/generator.py --include ../myproject/ecs/custom-fields/[some]*[re].yml
+$ python scripts/generator.py --include ../myproject/ecs/custom-fields/myfile1.yml ../myproject/ecs/custom-fields/myfile2.yml
 ```

-The `--include` flag expects a directory of schema YAML files using the same [file format](https://github.com/elastic/ecs/tree/master/schemas#fields-supported-in-schemasyml) as the ECS schema files.
+The `--include` flag expects one or more directories or subsets of schema YAML files using the same [file format](https://github.com/elastic/ecs/tree/master/schemas#fields-supported-in-schemasyml) as the ECS schema files.
 This is useful for maintaining custom field definitions that are _outside_ of the ECS schema, but allows for merging the custom fields with the official ECS fields for your deployment.

 For example, if we defined the following schema definition in a file named `myproject/ecs/custom-fields/widget.yml`: